x

 “The longer you're living unsheltered, homeless on the street, the more likely you are to become addicted to drugs, to begin suffering from a mental health challenge, to injure yourself and not seek proper medical treatment,” Gray said.
 “Every one year on the street ages you by seven years.”

-Beth Corbett from the Central Texas Food Bank was one of the advocates who spoke up at last week's council meeting in support of the shelter staying open.
+Beth Corbett with the Central Texas Food Bank was one of the advocates who spoke up at last week's council meeting in support of the shelter staying open.
 She said the food bank has partnered with the shelter since April to serve 62,000 hot meals in the past year – as many as 600 per day.

 "It can certainly be challenging to provide particularly nutritious food and meals to folks when they're not staying and they're not sheltering in a centralized location.
 That's why this partnership between the food bank and the Marshaling Yard team has helped us to ensure they're not only receiving safe sheltering, safe wraparound services, but also healthy and nutritious meals," she said.